irene0204/CpG-methylation-Project-/README.md

 3)`pred_probs`, which all WGBS sites and their probabilities of being positive;

-a HDF5 file `pred_probs_450k`, which contains all 450K sites and their probabilities of being positive,
+4)the saved retrained model in `prediction_model.pkl`;

-and the saved retrained model `prediction_model.pkl`.
+and a HDF5 file `pred_probs_450k`, which contains all 450K sites and their probabilities of being positive,

 **8) Combine results for all AD traits**